corda/token-sdk/docs/InMemoryTokenSelection.md

 There is a new exception in LTS.
 Previously if there were not enough tokens we used to throw an `IllegalStateException`, and indeed we still do throw this in certain circumstances.
 But if you do not have enough tokens we now throw an `InsufficientBalanceException` so that you can pick this out explicitly.
 NB you may need to catch both `IllegalStateException` and `InsufficientBalanceException` now.

+### Note about re-using LTS

+It is worth noting that you should use a new LTS for each query - this is because it is an app concern regarding what rollback means if you make two different queries with the same LTS.